elemental/elemental-web/source/doc-dev/core/dist_matrix/ADM.rst

-This abstract class defines the list of member functions that are guaranteed to be available for all matrix distributions and whose prototype does not depend upon the particular matrix distribution; the :cpp:type:`GeneralDistMatrix\<T,U,V>` class exists for general routines whose prototype *does* depend upon the particular matrix distribution.
+This abstract class defines the list of member functions that are guaranteed to be available for all matrix distributions and whose prototype does not depend upon the particular matrix distribution

 .. cpp:type:: AbstractDistMatrix<T>